MS-AI-Platform/MetricsAdvisorSample/AIOps for Service and Business/Demo-script.md

 On xx month yy day, the business manager Joe, receives an alert that the overall Revenue has a significant drop.
 He clicks on the anomaly that detected on **'region=SUM' and 'category=SUM'**, and chooses **'To incident hub'**, then he is directed to the incident analysis page.

 ### Pinpoint issue into specific dimension
 In the incident diagnostic page, Joe quickly goes through the current abnormal status at the beginning and checks the 'Analyzed root cause' part, which is automatically analyzed by the system.
-It helps quickly pinpoint the issue into specific dimention of 'region=Karachi' and 'category=SUM'.
+It helps quickly pinpoint the issue into specific dimension of 'region=Karachi' and 'category=SUM'.
 Then he gets to know the most potential root cause.
 Joe can further confirm this by slicing and dicing on the 'dimension tree', where he can view all the anomaly status on different dimensions, either to double confirm the automatic analysis or evaluate on the issue impact.

 ### Further analyze root cause using metrics graph